-SAD can make you feel tired the entire time, moody, short tempered and relatively morose and despondent no matter what you do.
-If these symptoms are ongoing, do not lessen and begin to affect your day to day life, then treatment is essential.
+SAD can make you feel tired the entire time, moody, short-tempered, and relatively morose and despondent no matter what you do.
+If these symptoms are ongoing, do not lessen, and begin to affect your day-to-day life, then treatment is essential.
 Some may try to make light of it, referring to it as purely winter blues but in fact SAD is a form of depression which will last throughout the winter months.
 At its most severe, SAD can even result in feelings of utter despair and hopelessness, with some sufferers even reporting feeling suicidal.

 If you can identify with these feelings and have been feeling this way for at least a couple of winter seasons, then professional help can assist.
-Psychoanalysts and counsellors can ascertain whether you do indeed have Seasonal Affective Disorder and if so, can put together a plan of action to treat it.
-Therapies such as cognitive behavioural therapy can be a great help when it comes to tackling the symptoms of SAD.
-Light therapy and antidepressants may help short term but if you really want to rid yourself of this unpleasant and debilitating winter problem, therapy is the way to go.
+Psychoanalysts and counselors can ascertain whether you do indeed have Seasonal Affective Disorder and if so, can put together a plan of action to treat it.
+Therapies such as cognitive behavioral therapy can be a great help when it comes to tackling the symptoms of SAD.
+Light therapy and antidepressants may help in short term but if you really want to rid yourself of this unpleasant and debilitating winter problem, therapy is the way to go.

-If you would like us to put you in touch with a counsellor that can help you to deal with SAD, fill in the form below.
+If you would like us to put you in touch with a counselor that can help you to deal with SAD, fill in the form below.
 We will identify a practitioner that is suitable for you and who will be able to assist.